Chrisys93/IcarusRepoSEND/README.md

-# IcarusEdgeSim – An edge computing simulator based on Icarus
+# IcarusRepoSEND – An edge storage and computing simulator based on Icarus and IcarusEdgeSim

 IcarusEdgeSim is a Python-based discrete-event simulator for evaluating the performance of both networks with both cache and compute resources based on